ihyunnam/ihyunnam.github.io/_pages/about.md

 Contact
 ------
-If any of my project intrigues you or you are interested in applied cryptography like I am, let's chat!
+If any of my projects intrigues you or you are interested in applied cryptography like I am, let's chat!
 You can reach me at ihyun [at] stanford [dot] edu.